eosnetworkfoundation/grant-framework/applications/fundle.md

 > Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
+Our platform will run on the EOSIO ecosystem, this brings lots of new users who will interact with the EOSIO blockchain.
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+We see that large brands are already experimenting with NFTs to create new customer experiences.
+For example Adidas, Nike, Budweiser, Pepsi and Lamborghini.
+Our focus is on innovative and creative businesses with existing communities who like to have better interaction with their fanbase or startups who want to build a community.
 - What need(s) does your project meet?

+For members:
+- Untill now, members cannot really be "part of" and there is little interaction
+- Both business and members can have fair benefits (social and economical)
+- Involvement in the business
+- Freelance possibility
+- Exclusive membership with access to special perks and experiences

+For businesses:
+- We allow businesses to build stronger and intenser communities, which has a positive effect on the profit and success of their business.
+- Access to skills of a whole community

 - Are there any other projects similar to yours in the EOSIO ecosystem?
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?